ArcanePariah/Night-of-the-Dead/README.md

 	* deathunit - Kills the selected units.
 	* move - Moves the selected units to the cursor position.
 	* xp 10000 - Adds 10000 XP to the selected units.
 4. Triggers can be manually run with TrigRun, however the naming may be a bit confusing.
-To run Sec B hades fight trigger named "STW16b - Boss Fight (Hades)" type "trigrun STW16bBossFightHades".
+To run Sec B Hades fight trigger named "STW16b - Boss Fight (Hades)" type "trigrun STW16bBossFightHades".
 Spaces, minus and parentheses are removed, name is case sensitive, so "trigrun stw16bbossfighthades" will not work.
-5. For testing purposes it may be usefull to disable certain story/world triggers, like ambient spawns.
+5. For testing purposes it may be useful to disable certain story/world triggers, like ambient spawns.

 ## Original instructions
 Original instructions by ArcanePariah on [forum](http://notdstarcraft.com/threads/notd-1-repository.3631/) are copy pasted here for convenience.